-■ Nomenclators were in use from the end of 14th century for 450 years.
+- For several centuries so called "Nomenclators" were used for encryption an decryption. - Nomenclators were in use from the end of 14th century for 450 years.

-- Nomenclators were in use from the end of 14th century for 450 years. - Nomenclators combined a substitution cryptosystem (in which symbols were replaced by numbers) with codebook ciphers in which words were replaced by numbers.
+- For several centuries so called "Nomenclators" were used for encryption an decryption. - Nomenclators were in use from the end of 14th century for 450 years. - Nomenclators combined a substitution cryptosystem (in which symbols were replaced by numbers) with codebook ciphers in which words were replaced by numbers.

-- Nomenclators were in use from the end of 14th century for 450 years. - Nomenclators combined a substitution cryptosystem (in which symbols were replaced by numbers) with codebook ciphers in which words were replaced by numbers. - At the beginning codebook had codes only for names of people (therefore such a name - nomenclators), later codes were used also for names of places and so on.
+- For several centuries so called "Nomenclators" were used for encryption an decryption. - Nomenclators were in use from the end of 14th century for 450 years. - Nomenclators combined a substitution cryptosystem (in which symbols were replaced by numbers) with codebook ciphers in which words were replaced by numbers. - At the beginning codebooks had codes only for names of people (therefore such a name - nomenclators), later codes were used also for names of places and so on.

-- Nomenclators were in use from the end of 14th century for 450 years. - Nomenclators combined a substitution cryptosystem (in which symbols were replaced by numbers) with codebook ciphers in which words were replaced by numbers. - At the beginning codebook had codes only for names of people (therefore such a name - nomenclators), later codes were used also for names of places and so on. - Some nomenclators had huge codebooks, up to 50 000 entries.
+- For several centuries so called "Nomenclators" were used for encryption an decryption. - Nomenclators were in use from the end of 14th century for 450 years. - Nomenclators combined a substitution cryptosystem (in which symbols were replaced by numbers) with codebook ciphers in which words were replaced by numbers. - At the beginning codebooks had codes only for names of people (therefore such a name - nomenclators), later codes were used also for names of places and so on. - Some nomenclators had huge codebooks, up to 50 000 entries.

-- Nomenclators were in use from the end of 14th century for 450 years. - Nomenclators combined a substitution cryptosystem (in which symbols were replaced by numbers) with codebook ciphers in which words were replaced by numbers. - At the beginning codebook had codes only for names of people (therefore such a name - nomenclators), later codes were used also for names of places and so on. - Some nomenclators had huge codebooks, up to 50 000 entries. - Famous was the nomenclator designed by very famous French cryptologist Rosignol, for Ludvig XIV, that was not broken for several hundred of years.
+- For several centuries so called "Nomenclators" were used for encryption an decryption. - Nomenclators were in use from the end of 14th century for 450 years. - Nomenclators combined a substitution cryptosystem (in which symbols were replaced by numbers) with codebook ciphers in which words were replaced by numbers. - At the beginning codebooks had codes only for names of people (therefore such a name - nomenclators), later codes were used also for names of places and so on. - Some nomenclators had huge codebooks, up to 50 000 entries. - Famous was the nomenclator designed by very famous French cryptologist Rosignol, for Ludvig XIV, that was not broken for several hundred of years.

-- Nomenclators were in use from the end of 14th century for 450 years. - Nomenclators combined a substitution cryptosystem (in which symbols were replaced by numbers) with codebook ciphers in which words were replaced by numbers. - At the beginning codebook had codes only for names of people (therefore such a name - nomenclators), later codes were used also for names of places and so on. - Some nomenclators had huge codebooks, up to 50 000 entries. - Famous was the nomenclator designed by very famous French cryptologist Rosignol, for Ludvig XIV, that was not broken for several hundred of years. - It was the design of the telegraph and the need for field ciphers to be used in combat that ended the massive use of nomenclators and started a new history of cryptography dominated by polyalphabetic substitution cryptosystems.
+- For several centuries so called "Nomenclators" were used for encryption an decryption. - Nomenclators were in use from the end of 14th century for 450 years. - Nomenclators combined a substitution cryptosystem (in which symbols were replaced by numbers) with codebook ciphers in which words were replaced by numbers. - At the beginning codebooks had codes only for names of people (therefore such a name - nomenclators), later codes were used also for names of places and so on. - Some nomenclators had huge codebooks, up to 50 000 entries. - Famous was the nomenclator designed by very famous French cryptologist Rosignol, for Ludvig XIV, that was not broken for several hundred of years. - It was the design of the telegraph and the need for field ciphers to be used in combat that ended the massive use of nomenclators and started a new history of cryptography dominated by polyalphabetic substitution cryptosystems.